-BetterHelp has made finding an online therapist that’s just right for you, an easy and stress-free process.
-Online methods of therapy through BetterHelp have helped countless people overcome and heal from their challenges while feeling safe and comfortable.
+BetterHelp has made finding an online therapist that’s just right for you and your partner, an easy and stress-free process.
+Online methods of therapy through BetterHelp have helped countless individuals and couples overcome and heal from their challenges while feeling safe and comfortable.

 Finding an avoidant attachment specialist has never been easier.
 Simply fill out this questionnaire carefully and as accurately as you can, shortly after you’ve completed the questionnaire, we use your answers to match you with the top, most eligible, and professional avoidant attachment therapists to choose from.

-Get matched with an online avoidant attachment therapist.
+Get matched with a Betterhelp online avoidant attachment therapist.

 With BetterHelp online methods of therapy, there are no long-winded forms to fill out.
 No travel time.
 No rearranging your timetable.
-You are fully in control of how and when you prefer to have your sessions.
+You and your partner are fully in control of how and when you prefer to have your sessions.

 With 24/7 direct access to your chosen therapist.
 You are free to schedule and plan your therapy sessions on your terms.
 Our team of BetterHelp professional, certified, and experienced avoidant attachment therapists, psychologists, and coaches are there to support and build you.